-Diana Zuckerman PhD and Danielle Shapiro, MD, MPH, Cancer Prevention and Treatment Fund
+Diana Zuckerman PhD, Cancer Prevention and Treatment Fund

 Facts that will Help you Decide your Treatment Options

 Fact: Heart disease affects almost 50 million U.S. women, and 1 in 3 deaths in women in the U.S. are due to heart disease.
 Breast cancer affects about 3.3 million U.S. women, and 1 in 32 deaths in women are due to breast cancer.
 That means that women are about 10 times more likely to die of heart disease than to die of breast cancer.

 Fact: Women with a history of breast cancer are more likely to die from heart disease than women without a history of breast cancer.
 That is because some health habits cause both heart disease and breast cancer, and because some breast cancer treatments can also increase your chances of dying of heart disease.

 Fact: There are many things you can do to decrease your risks of developing both breast cancer and heart disease: not smoking, eating a healthy diet, losing weight (if you are overweight or obese) and being physically active

 Radiation therapy is often recommended for women who have a lumpectomy, so it is important to know that it can cause inflammation that can damage heart muscles and blood vessels.
 Studies on animals show that it can also cause clots to form in the coronary arteries.
 The risks are higher for radiation that is directed at the left side of the chest.
 The effects are not immediate, but radiation can increase the chances of heart disease at any time between 5-30 years after radiation therapy.